adithyasunil26/-basejump_stl_generators/README.md

 # BaseJumpSTL Core Generators

-Colection of core genertors for BaseJump STL cores to use with FuseSoC.
+Collection of core generators for BaseJump STL cores to use with FuseSoC.